GoPlausible/.github/profile/README.md

 ## AlgoPoaP Credits
 [top↑](#algopoap)

-@emg110 and @sheghzo are grateful to Algorand Inc and Algorand Foundation for creating such amazing technologies , ecosystem and community in which we proudly BUIDL!
+@emg110 and @sheghzo are grateful to Algorand Inc and Algorand Foundation for everything!

-Also would like to express great gratitude toward:

-- Adriana Belotti (The original idea and initiative of having PoaP on Algorand).
-- Johana Moran for endless support and guidance.
-- Jason Lee for being a mountain of support and motivation.
-- David Greaney for all support and productive guidlines
-- Joe Polney for precious technical guidance and endless help.

-And eternal gratitude toward:
-- Jason Weathersby who I learned everything I know on TEAL from.
-- Ryan R Fox: Who started my new life chapter with Algorand, helps me and mentors me.
-- Russ Fustino: Who kindly tutored me and helped me greatly.
-- Benjamin Guidarelli : A super Dev and great person who always helps me in time of need and endures all my questions!
-- Nullun: A super Dev and amazing person who always helps me .

-And special thanks to David Greaney, Joe Polney, and Evangelina Machado for great ideas and comments which we used in AlgoPoaP.
+And special thanks to all AlgoPoaP Slack channel distinguished members for great ideas and comments which we used in AlgoPoaP.

 # AlgoPoaP technical design: